birchb1024/frangipanni/README.md

 ## Options

 ```
+Usage of ./frangipanni:
   -breaks string
     	Characters to slice lines with.
   -chars
-        Slice line after every character.
+    	Slice line after each character.
   -counts
     	Print number of matches at the end of the line.
   -depth int
     	Maximum tree depth to print. (default 2147483647)
   -format string
     	Format of output: indent|json (default "indent")
   -indent int
     	Number of spaces to indent per level. (default 4)
   -level int
     	Analyse down to this level (positive integer). (default 2147483647)
   -lua string
     	Lua Script to run
   -no-fold
     	Don't fold into one line.
-  -order string
-        Sort order input|alpha.
-Sort the childs either in input order or via character ordering (default "input")
   -separators
     	Print leading separators.
   -skip int
     	Number of leading fields to skip.
+  -sort string
+    	Sort by input|alpha.
+Sort the branches either in input order, or via character ordering. (default "input")
   -spacer string
     	Characters to indent lines with. (default " ")
 ```

 # Examples